lisawilliams/lisa/about.md

 My name is Lisa Williams.

 Professionally, I currently work in a newsroom using technology to help people be informed and engaged citizens.
+The best way to get a chronological sense of my career is my <a href ="https://www.linkedin.com/in/lisawilliams/">LinkedIn profile</a>.
+Awards, projects, and honors I am proud of can be found <a href ="https://lisawilliams.github.io/lisa/work/2017/10/31/shiny-bits.html">here</a>.

+Here's my <a href ="https://github.com/lisawilliams/">GitHub</a>.

 Personally, my interests include contemporary art and vintage motorcycles.
+You can read about those interests, and some tech stuff, <a href ="https://lisawilliams.github.io/lisa/">here</a>.